 Water and wastewater utilities in the United States rely on aging, legacy infrastructure.
-For these systems to operate efficiently, and optimally navigate an increasingly remote work landscape, modernization with tools like remote access has become a necessity.
+For these systems to operate efficiently, and optimally navigate an increasingly remote work landscape, modernization with tools like industrial remote access has become a necessity.
 In this blog, we will examine how your utility can optimize efficiency by reducing hidden operations and maintenance costs, and how remote access can help to alleviate these expenses.

 Why Are Operations and Maintenance Expenses High?

 Most water and wastewater utilities in the United States spend a large portion of their operating revenue on employee labor costs, which represent part of operations and maintenance (O&M) expenses.
 In order to reduce overall O&M costs, let's unpack why labor costs are high in the first place.

 At many utilities, an operator may need to tend to a pump for 20 minutes or 2 hours—but no one knows exactly when this might happen.
 As a result, teams of operators are needed on-site 24/7 to resolve problems as soon as they occur.